GARLIC Overview Information

 - Infections caused by helicobacter pylori (H. pylori) bacteria.
 Taking garlic by mouth for H. pylori infection used to look promising due to laboratory evidence showing potential activity against H. pylori.
 However, when garlic cloves, powder, or oil is used in humans, it does not seem to help treat people infected with H. pylori.

 - High cholesterol.
 Research on the effects of garlic on cholesterol and triglyceride levels is inconsistent.
-However, if only the high quality studies are considered, reviewers conclude that garlic does not significantly lower cholesterol or triglyceride levels.
+Some research shows that garlic might have beneficial effects short-term.
+However, garlic does not seem to have any benefits after 6 months.
+Also, if only the high quality studies are considered, garlic does not appear to lower cholesterol or triglyceride levels.

 - Lung cancer.
 Taking garlic by mouth does not seem to reduce the risk of developing lung cancer.

 - Mosquito repellent.
 Taking garlic by mouth does not seem to repel mosquitos.

 - Leg pain caused by poor blood circulation in the legs (peripheral arterial disease or PAD).
 Taking garlic by mouth for 12 weeks does not seem to reduce leg pain when walking due to poor circulation in the legs.

 - High blood pressure in pregnancy (pre-eclampsia).
 Early evidence suggests that taking a specific garlic extract (Garlet) daily during the third trimester of pregnancy does not reduce the risk of developing high blood pressure in women who are at high risk or pregnant for the first time.